 Bureau of Historic Sites

-The Bureau of Historic Sites is responsible for the care, maintenance and administration of the State Historic Sites as well as the historic resources under stewardship of the Department of Resources and Economic Development.
-The Bureau utilizes preservation best by following the Secretary of the Interior Standards for all buildings, landscapes and collections under its purview.
+The Bureau of Historic Sites is responsible for the care, maintenance and administration of the state historic sites as well as the historic resources under stewardship of the Department of Resources and Economic Development.
+The Bureau utilizes preservation best practices by following the Secretary of the Interior ss Standards for all buildings, landscapes and collections under its purview.

 The Bureau was established in 2007 per RSA 12-A:10-d and the duties of the bureau are outlined in RSA 12-A:10-e.
 Some of these duties include:

 Define missions and goals for the state's historic sites and ensure accountability in the ongoing stewardship responsibilities for such sites.

 Enter into partnerships and provide effective management of partnerships with other agencies and "friends" groups connected to the state's historic sites.